FBoucher/stream-projects/Streams/2020-08-07-Stream120-Cloudbot-celebrating500.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is celebrating his 500 Twitch followers and working on the chat bot.
+This week task is to save and load the project information.

 📺 - Twitch archive - stream no.120